jgeofil/algorihtmic-art/threejs/README.md

 # Advanced three.js examples

-This directory showcases creative scenes that highlight powerful features of three.js:
+This directory showcases creative scenes that highlight powerful features of three.js.
+The examples are ordered to build up in capability:

 - **shaderSphere.js** – Applies a custom GLSL fragment shader to a sphere for animated, psychedelic colours.
 - **instancedSpiral.js** – Uses an InstancedMesh to render hundreds of cubes swirling upward in a spiral.